Construction Work Coordination Act / Safety and Health Plan

 • 35% of fatal accidents at work were caused by planning

-• 26% of fatal accidents at work were caused by inadequate construction site coordination and inadequate coordination of the companies involved
+• 26% of fatal accidents at work were caused by inadequate site coordination and poor coordination between the companies involved

 In order to prevent accidents, the client is obliged to appoint a planning coordinator for the preparation phase and a construction site coordinator for the execution phase for every construction site where employees from different employers will be present.
 The planning and construction site coordinator may be the same person.
 The professional requirements for the planning and construction site coordinator are regulated by the Ordinance to the Construction Work Coordination Act (Construction Work Coordination Ordinance, BauKV)